vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_storage_encryption_at_rest_not_configured_with_customer_managed_key/README.md

 This job configures Storage Account Encryption at rest with Customer Managed Keys.
 It checks for the existence of the Key Vault created by CHSS in a give resource group and region, if the Key Vault exists then it creates a new Key in it and then encrypts the Storage Account.
 If the Key Vault does not exists then it creates one.

-The Key Vault created by CHSS is prefixed with "chss" and contains tag `{"Created By" : "CHSS"}`.
+The Key Vault created by CHSS is prefixed with "chss" and is tagged by `{"Created By" : "CHSS"}`.

 ### Applicable Rule